fbavac/movie/README.md

 key Features:
 Add, list and detail view of movies.
-Sort and Add sort options based on the json movie-list keys. can view the 4th favorate. pass query rank= example: localhost:3000?rank=4
+Sort and Add sort options based on the json movie-list keys.
+View the 4th favorate. pass query rank example: localhost:3000?rank=4